awkman/pywifi/README.rst

-PyWiFi
+pywifi
 ======

-PyWiFi provides a cross-platform Python module for manipulating wireless interfaces.
+pywifi provides a cross-platform Python module for manipulating wireless interfaces.

 * Easy to use
 * Supports Windows and Linux

+Now pywifi runs under python 3.5

 Prerequisites
 -------------